amahrouchi/angular-electron-cordova/README.md

 - Run `cd cordova`
 - Run `cordova platform add android`
 - Run `cordova platform add ios` (if needed)
-- Then go back to the Angular project root with `cd ..`
-- Update the `src/index.html` file, change the `base href` tag to `<base href="./">`
-- Update the `cordova/package.json` file and add the new script:
-    - `"cordova:android": "cordova run android --device"`
-- Update the root `package.json` file and add the new scripts:
-    - `"start:android": "npm run build:android && npm run --prefix ./cordova cordova:android"`
-    - `"build:android": "ng build --output-path ./cordova/www/ --prod"`

 ### Build and run
 To build and run the project, execute the following command :